benhirsch24/rustbustion/README.md

 The Rust program uses the [Bluer](https://docs.rs/bluer) library which is the official Rust interface to the BlueZ Linux Bluetooth protocol stack.

 I had to [upgrade BlueZ](https://scribles.net/updating-bluez-on-raspberry-pi-from-5-43-to-5-50/) including installing some dependencies.

+## Running on Mac

+There is a simple implementation for MacOS that returns fake values for the purposes of testing.